-Courses: Media Ethics and Leadership, Special Topics in Science and Environmental Journalism, Directed Studies in Science and Environmental Journalism, Journalism 100 (Culture and Media CAP stream), Investigative Journalism
+Courses: Media Ethics and Leadership, Anthropology of Science and Technology, Special Topics in Science and Environmental Journalism, Directed Studies in Science and Environmental Journalism, Journalism 100 (Culture and Media CAP stream)

 Office: Room 203

 Candis Callison is an Associate Professor in the Graduate School of Journalism at UBC.
 Her research and teaching are focused on changes to media practices and platforms, journalism ethics, the role of social movements in public discourse, and understanding how issues related to science and technology become meaningful for diverse publics.

 Candis’ new book, How Climate Change Comes to Matter: The Communal Life of Facts (Duke University Press, 2014) uses ethnographic methods and a comparative lens to bring together the work of science journalists, scientists, and three distinct social groups that are outside environmental movement and policy frameworks in an American context.
 Building in part on this research, Candis now leads a research team on Arctic Journalism, funded through a SSHRC Insight Grant.
 They are researching changes to professional norms, practices and standards for Canadian Arctic journalists working in an era of environmental change and global audiences.